Considering a trip to Venice and want more information on how to travel by train from Rome to Venice? Start your journey here!

-While this popular destination is accessible by plane and by car, the train is by far the most comfortable way to travel to Venice from Rome.
-Watch the scenery change from Roman grandeur to beautiful countryside, before finally crossing the Venetian Lagoon to arrive at Venezia Santa Lucia station.
-With an average journey time of under 4h, Rome to Venice is an immensely popular route with tourists.
+While Venice is accessible by plane and car, the train is by far the most comfortable way to travel from Rome to Venice.
+Once you’ve set off, you can sit back and watch the scenery change from Roman grandeur to beautiful countryside, before crossing the Venetian Lagoon and arriving in the heart of the city.

 Italo is a high-speed train operator that runs services between many of the major cities across Italy.
 All Italo trains are modern, air conditioned, and have free WiFi available for all travellers.
 There are four comfort classes, or "ambiances", as Italo like to call them – Smart (the cheapest price), Comfort (with wider seats and extra legroom), Prima (with a welcome selection of food and drink, fast track boarding and extra space), and Executive Club (with all Prima services, extra-wide seats, access to Italo Club lounges and personal entertainment screens at your seat).

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

 Frecciargento "silver arrow" high-speed trains connect the main cities of the north-west, central and southern Italy at speeds of up to 155 mph (250 km/h).
 All Frecciargento trains are equipped with a food carriage, free WiFi, reclining seats and power sockets.
 There are two levels of service – First Class and Second Class.
 First Class travellers can enjoy reclining leather seats, welcome service with drink and a sweet or savoury snack, and a free morning newspaper.